-- a. anatomical hooking location, if applicable (e.g., flipper, mouth/jaw, swallowed, entangled); - b. amount of gear left on the animal, if applicable (e.g., estimated length of line); - c. any associated photographs. - ii.iii.
-A declaration of tThe mitigation measure(s) employed by a CPC's that longline vessels fishing in a shallow-set manner (as defined in footnote 2) were required to employ for the previous year, pursuant to paragraph 3.d. - b.
-All standardized CPC reports described under paragraph 4.a shall be made available through a controlled- access portal on the IATTC website for review by other CPCs, and consistent with Resolution C-15-07 on data confidentiality. - c.
-Based on these CPC reports, the Commission staff shall report to the Bycatch Working Group and the Committee for the Review of Implementation of Measures Adopted by the Commission (Implementation Review Committee) every three years (beginning in 2024) on the extent of implementation, the level of bycatch reduction that has been achieved since adoption4, and recommendations for improvement including amendments to this measure.
-The Bycatch Working Group and SAC shall consider these 3-year reviews and make recommendations to the Commission for improvements of the resolution. - i.
-The Implementation Review Committee shall consider these 3-year reviews and make recommendations to the Commission for strengthening compliance with the resolution. - 5.
-Considering the particular situation of coastal developing countries, the special fund established in Resolution C-14-03 should be strengthened through the allocation of funds, from voluntary contributions of CPCs and inclusion of specific budget lines, to facilitate the implementation of this Resolution, including for training fishermen on safe handling and release, providing related equipment, or supporting trials for new mitigation techniques. - 6.
-This Resolution shall enter into force on 1 January 2021, except for the second sentence of paragraph 4.a, which shall take place prior.
+- a. anatomical hooking location, if applicable (e.g., flipper, mouth/jaw, swallowed, entangled); - b. amount of gear left on the animal, if applicable (e.g., estimated length of line); - c. any associated photographs.

+ii.ii.
+A declaration of the mitigation measure(s) employed by a CPC's that longline vessels fishing in a shallow-set manner (as defined in footnote 2) were required to employ for the previous year, pursuant to paragraph 3_d.

+- b.
+All standardized CPC reports described under paragraph 4.a shall be made available through a controlled- access portal on the IATTC website for review by other CPCs, and consistent with Resolution C-15-07 on data confidentiality. - b-c.
+The Bycatch Working Group shall prioritize the identification and assessment of new scientific information regarding sea turtle bycatch mitigation and recommend, if needed, additional measures to the Commission that would strengthen this resolution.
+Related, by 2021, the Bycatch Working Group and SAC shall analyze scientific information regarding different circle hooks sizes and their effectiveness at mitigating sea turtle bycatch (decreasing catch and increasing post-release survival) and provide a recommendation to the Commission for a minimum hook size as well as a schedule for implementing this recommended minimum hook size through a revision to this resolution. - Ead.
+Based on these CPC reports, the Commission staff shall report to the Bycatch Working Group and the Committee for the Review of Implementation of Measures Adopted by the Commission (Implementation Review Committee) every three years (beginning in 2024) on the extent of implementation, the level of bycatch reduction that has been achieved since adoption4, and related recommendations for improvement including amendments to this resolution measure.
+The Bycatch Working Group and SAC shall consider these 3-year reviews and make recommendations to the Commission for improvements of the resolution.

+- 5. Considering the particular situation of coastal developing countries, the special fund established in Resolution C-14-03 should be strengthened through the allocation of funds, from voluntary contributions of CPCs and inclusion of specific budget lines, to facilitate the implementation of this Resolution, including for training fishermen on safe handling and release, providing related equipment, or supporting trials for new mitigation techniques. - This Resolution shall enter into force on 1 January 2021, except for the second sentence of paragraph 4.a, which shall take place prior.
 It will-and replace Resolution C-07-03 (Resolution to Mitigate the Impact of Tuna Fishing Vessels on Sea Turtles), as well as paragraph 4, except part-paragraph 4.d.ii, of Resolution C-04-05 (Rev. 2) (Consolidated Resolution on Bycatch).